Setting Up in WebAdMIT

 WebAdMIT API Key

 First, you’ll need to get an API key from WebAdMIT.
-Log in to WebAdMIT and click on Account in the top righthand corner of the screen.
-Once there, click Edit My Account button.
+Log in to WebAdMIT and click on Account in the top right corner.
+Once there, click the Edit My Account button.
 Scroll down to the API Key section.
 If you don’t already have an API key, click Generate New Key.
 If you do have a key, click Show Key.
-Record the alphanumeric string displayed here – you’ll need to include with every call you make to the WebAdMIT API.
+Record the alphanumeric string displayed here—you’ll need to include with every call you make to the WebAdMIT API.

 The root URL for your API call depends on which environment you're trying to interact with: